max-niederman/website/src/pages/automatic-theming.md

 This is not ideal; it takes a huge time commitment to do something like this.
 The worst part, in my opinion, is that once you've done this, you have to do it *again* if you want to change up the look of your system.

-Of course, this obvious solution is just automate it, that is create a tool which accepts themes in a common format, adapts them to various applications, and applies the adapted themes to them; however, this is easier said than done.
+Of course, the obvious solution is just automate it, that is create a tool which accepts themes in a common format, adapts them to various applications, and applies the adapted themes to them; however, this is easier said than done.
 In order for a solution to be adopted, it must be able to theme a significant subset of its users' applications, and in order to do that, there must be users to contribute support for their applications.

 For this reason, automatic theming has a very high barrier of entry.
 The only people who can achieve it are those with the skills to roll support for their applications themselves.
 Combined with the large time commitment and the fact that the benefits of even a completely consistent solution are small (primarily reduced context-switching).